 'Helpful across the sector.
 Approachable and valuable insight into Inspection expectations' Kate Mara – Partnership Coordinator, Newman University

 This one-day workshop provides guidance on ways managers in providers can best be prepared to present their organisation or department to best effect to inspectors, despite the short lead time.
-This course will provide clear guidance on the latest changes and will help you to prepare for inspections from September 2017 and throughout 2018.
+This course will provide clear guidance on the latest changes and will help you to prepare for inspections throughout 2019/20.
 Providers should consider very clearly how they will approach their next inspection.
 Poor performance at inspection can have disastrous consequences for contract renewal and business growth.
 All Providers, especially those anticipating an inspection in the near future, need therefore to think carefully about how they will maintain or improve their grades.

 Changes include a much greater emphasis on more frequent, shorter inspections.
 Is the quality of provision being sustained?
 What is the capacity of leaders to drive improvement?
 Self evaluation and development plans; the curriculum delivery and safeguarding.